How JWT Works in API Authentication

 In an e-commerce setting, you might have relationships like the user to orders, orders to products, etc.

 Designing endpoints to reflect these relationships is important.
-For example, in this scenario GET /users/{userId}/orders
+For example, in this scenario GET /users/{userId}/orders should fetch orders for a specific user.

 Queries, Limit, and Idempotence of GET Requests

-for filtering products within a certain date range.
+Common queries also include limit and offset for pagination or startDate and endDate for filtering products within a certain date range.
 This allows users to retrieve specific sets of data without overwhelming the system or the user with too much information at once.

 A well-designed GET request is idempotent, meaning calling it multiple times doesn’t change the result.